tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/14-dicts-02/readme.md

 1. Use the `from` keyword to import the `shows` dictionary from the `show_data.py` file

-2. Answer each question using bracket notation for the `show` dictionary.
+2. Answer each question by printing the expected result using bracket notation for the `show` dictionary.

 ## Hint